[Rev. 5/1/2022 9:58:09 PM--2021]

 (Added to NRS by 1987, 989)

-NRS 475.080 Obstruction of extinguishment of fire; penalties.
+NRS 475.080 Intentional prevention or obstruction of extinguishment of fire; penalties.
 Every person who, with intent to prevent or obstruct the extinguishment of any fire, cuts, damages or removes any bell rope, wire or other apparatus for communicating an alarm of fire, or cuts, injures or destroys any engine, hose or other fire apparatus, or otherwise prevents or obstructs the extinguishment of any fire, is guilty of a public offense, as prescribed in NRS 193.155, proportionate to the value of the loss resulting therefrom and in no event less than a misdemeanor.

-NRS 475.090 Willful and malicious damage or destruction of fire equipment or apparatus; penalty.
+NRS 475.090 Willful and malicious removal, damage or destruction of fire equipment or apparatus; penalty.
 Every person who willfully and maliciously removes, damages or destroys any engine, hose, hose cart, truck, ladder, extinguisher or other apparatus used by any fire company or fire department is guilty of a misdemeanor.

 1. It is unlawful for a person intentionally to give or cause to be given, or turn in or cause to be turned in, any false alarm of fire.